Japanese rice fish: Origin of Southern and Northern Japanese populations

 Phylogenetic analysis shows that the southern Japanese population was derived from that of the northern Kyushu area and spread into Honshu.
 On the other hand, the northern population was derived from a population from the Tajima-Tango region and spread alongside the Sea of Japan coast.
 O. latipes is known to have nine sub-populations: East Japanese type, East Setouchi type, West Setouchi type, San'in type, Northern Kyushu type, Osumi Type, Ariake type, Satsuma type and Ryukyu type.
 These sub-populations have been mixed with each other due to artificial releasing and decreasing local genetic diversity.

+Origin of domesticated strains

+Contrary to earlier assumptions, genomic analyses indicate that modern domesticated medaka are not a genetically diverse mixture of multiple wild populations.
+Instead, domesticated strains appear to represent an isolated evolutionary lineage that has experienced little or no genetic introgression from wild populations.
+Most domesticated strains are genetically closest to the Southern Japanese medaka population from the Kansai–Setouchi region of west-central Japan.
+These findings suggest a relatively narrow origin of domestication from a single principal founder lineage, which shows genomic signatures of repeated population bottlenecks.

 Use in science

 An orange aquarium variant (himedaka) achieved through selective breeding, photographed from above.
 Not to be confused with the brightly colored transgenic aquarium variants.

 Oryzias latipes is a model organism and is extensively used in many areas of biological research, most notably in toxicology.
 Medaka have a short gestation period, and are reproductively prolific—characteristics that make them easy to rear in the laboratory.
 They can withstand cold and can be shipped easily.
 Nearly all aspects of the life cycle of medaka have been analyzed by researchers including sexual behavior, genetic inheritance of coloration, spawning habits, feeding, pathology, embryological development, ecology, etc. It has a relatively small genome (~800 mega base pairs, half the size of the genome of another popular model fish, the zebrafish) as well as a generation time of 7 weeks (rather than 9 weeks for zebrafish) and hardier growth in a broad temperature range (6–40 C).

 Transgenic medaka are relatively easy to produce.
 They have been genetically modified to secrete various human hormones, express promoter sequences from other fish, and to make antimicrobial proteins and a protein that makes the medaka glow fluorescent green, yellow or red.
 There are also many mutations that show up in medaka at random, for example, a mutant strain that lacks scales, and one with extra-long fins.
 Haploid embryonic stem cell lines have been established.